2023 Gold Dome Bill Tracker

 Tenant Protections (HB 404)

 Status: HB 404 passed the House on March 2 and passed out of a Senate committee on March 20.
-It now goes to the full Senate for a vote.
+It never got a vote in the Senate.

 What would it do: HB 404 establishes some basic protections for renters.